GwgwP/AI-Projects/secondProject/README.md

 Customize the plot title based on the specified comparison scenario.
 Then, display the heatmap.
 </details>

-### Fetching data before Training the models:
+## Fetching data before Training the models:
  This code fetches the data from IMDb, prepares them for the above machine learning models by creating a vocabulary by using `create_vocabulary` mentioned above, and then vectorizing the text examples into binary feature vectors using the created vocabulary.
-These binary vectors can be used as input features for machine learning models, enabling the application of various classification algorithms to the data.

 ### Training and Testing Naive Bayes
 <details open>
 <summary> click to expand</summary>

+#### 1a.
+Running Custom Naive Bayes.
 this code snippet trains our custom Naive Bayes classifier on binary vectorized text data and provides a detailed classification report for both the training and testing sets.
-By printing the classification report we can evaluate the performance of the our model.

 #### 1b.
 Printing Curves and table for Custom Naive Bayes
 #### 2a.
-Training and Testing Bernoulli Naive Bayes (from sickitlearn)
+Training and Testing Bernoulli Naive Bayes (from sickit-learn)
 this code snippet trains the Naive Bayes classifier on binary vectorized text data and provides a detailed classification report for both the training and testing sets.
-By printing the classification report we can evaluate the performance of the our model.

 #### 2b.
 Printing Curves and table for Bernoulli Naive Bayes (from sickitlearn)